Jobs and Careers

 Some employers will ask you what salary you expect

 This was a question that completely stumped me at first.
 Being a student up until recently, I hadn’t ever really thought about pay in terms of a salary, it’s always just been an hourly thing.

 But when employers ask you what salary you expect, this is a question you should have an answer prepared for, and a realistic answer at that.

 Research what other graduates in that industry are earning, and decide what salary you think would be fitting of your experience.
-You can research graduate salaries on sites like Indeed and Glassdoor.
+You can research graduate salaries on sites like Prospects and Glassdoor.

 Dressing to impress is never a bad idea

 Some interviews I attended were quite informal, with the interviewers wearing jeans, but still, you should dress to impress.
 Whilst I used to panic if I looked overdressed, I quickly learnt that dressing well never fails to impress professional employers.
 It’s always much better to go overdressed than underdressed!

 ‘Is there anything you’d like to tell us about yourself’ is one of the most important questions to have an answer for